 These charges apply in England only.
 In Northern Ireland, Scotland and Wales prescriptions are free of charge.

 A prescription prepayment certificate could save you money if you pay for your NHS prescriptions.
 The certificate covers all your NHS prescriptions for a set price.
-You will save money if you need more than 3 items in 3 months, or 11 items in 12 months.
-From 1st May 2024 a 3-month PPC costs £32.05 and a 12-month PPC costs £114.50.
-You can buy them online or in pharmacies.
+You will save money if you need 4 items or more in 3 months, or 12 items or more in 12 months.

 Women are eligible for lower HRT prescription costs by purchasing an HRT prepayment certificate.
-From 1st May 2024 this will cost £19.80 but only covers HRT medications.
+This cost £19.80 but only covers HRT medications.

 If you are exempt from paying for your prescription, or if you have purchased a prepayment certificate, it is necessary that you sign the back of your prescription form, indicating why you are exempt.